 Have you ever been to Enchanted Rock SNA?
 There’s a false summit that gets new visitors every time.
-You can turn around and see peoples faces go from joy to dismay in the matter of seconds once they realize they still have a ways to go.
+You can turn around and see people’s faces go from joy to dismay in a matter of seconds once they realize they still have a ways to go.

 It wasn’t so dramatic on Old Baldy, but the first scenic view, albeit remarkable, lets you know that you’re not quite there.

 Trekking poles are highly recommended on this trail.
 The rocks can get a little steep and a good pole will help you balance your weight going up, but certainly coming back down.
 You can read my trekking pole recap here.